petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 {:refdef}

-I assume the purpose of this is to ensure that it won't easily be moved resulting in a connection disruption.
+I assume the purpose of this is to ensure that it won't easily be moved and cause a connection disruption.
 I dislike the idea of gluing things to windows, especially to living room windows, which happen to be the only windows I have.
 Happily, gluing doesn't seem to have been necessary.
 The router reports an excellent signal strength with the antenna just sitting on a small table near the window, dutifully facing it's big brother on the Verizon lamp post plinth across the street.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kF_L7onVIo8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>